LaBoulange/tezos-baker/README.md

         }
     ]

-&nbsp;

-    - stop, download the `payouts-substitutor` extension, and restart Tezpay by using `stop-tezpay.sh && install-tezpay.sh && start-tezpay.sh`
+- Stop, download the `payouts-substitutor` extension, and then restart Tezpay by using `stop-tezpay.sh && install-tezpay.sh && start-tezpay.sh`

 ## Should you wish to support us